 By Louis Corpora DPT, PT

-Whiplash injury is a neck injury resulting from a forceful back then forward motion of the head/neck, typically due to a force coming from behind.
-This event is most common in rear end motor vehicle accidents.
-Although not quite as common, whiplash injuries may occur in sports such as a boxer being struck or a football player being blindsided or tackled from behind.
+The quick answer, whiplash injury is a neck injury resulting from a forceful back then forward motion of the head/neck.
+Typically due to a force coming from behind the head.
+This event is most common in rear-end motor vehicle accidents.
+Although not quite as common, whiplash injuries may occur in sports such as a boxer being struck or a football player tackle from behind.

 Depending on the severity of the injury, whiplash can have a variety of symptoms.
 These include:

 Whiplash can affect and injure a variety of structures depending on the mechanism and location of the blow.
 Muscles, bones, ligaments, and nerves may be compromised in the neck.
-Since whiplash injury involves the head and neck rapidly and forcefully thrown from backwards to forward, it can have a multitude of causes.
+Therefore, a whiplash injury involves the head and neck rapidly and forcefully thrown from backward to forward, it can have a multitude of causes.
 The most common causes are:

-– Auto accidents (usually from being rear ended)
+- Auto accidents (being hit from the year).

 Diagnosing whiplash starts with a series of questions from the doctor.
 These questions will include the mechanism of injury, symptoms, and ability to perform activities of daily living.
 The doctor will typically do neurological screen testing reflexes, sensation, and upper extremity strength.
 He or she will also assess neck motion, checking the ability to move the head in different directions.

-The treatment plan depends on the severity of the injury which may vary from over the counter medications to prescription medication.
+The treatment plan depends on the severity of the injury which may vary from over-the-counter medications to prescription medication.
 If the condition is mild, the patient may manage it at home.
-In more serious cases, the patient may be sent to physical therapy or placed in a neck collar.
+In more serious cases, the patient may be go to physical therapy or use a neck collar.

-Usually, if the upper neck vertebrae (C1 & C2) are damaged and emergency surgery is not necessary, the patient will be placed in a neck collar to allow for healing.
-This is due to the increased risk of spinal cord compromise.
-A critical ligament attached to C1 is the transverse ligament.
+Usually, if the injury is to the upper neck vertebrae (C1 & C2) and emergency surgery is not necessary, the patient will be placed in a neck collar to allow for healing.
+This is due to the risk of spinal cord injury or compromise.
+A critical ligament attaches to C1 and is the transverse ligament.
 This ligament can be ruptured with a rapid forceful motion of the head forward like in whiplash.
-If this ligament is torn, the spinal cord will be compressed.
-If not identified or addressed right away, this may result from permanent neurological damage of the arms, trunk, and legs.
-That’s why it’s important to take extreme precaution if C1 and C2 injuries.
+If this ligament is torn, the compression of spinal cord can occur.
+If not identified right away, this may result from permanent neurological damage of the arms, trunk, and legs.
+That’s why it’s important to take extreme precautions if C1 and C2 injuries.
 In other words, seek out medical care right away.

-If patients are high risk and have C1 and C2 damage, the patient will likely be in a collar and not start physical therapy until proper healing occurs and cleared from the doctor.
-Once cleared, the patient will probably have decreased neck motion and strength due to being in the collar.
+If patients are high risk and have C1 and C2 damage, the patient will likely be in a collar and not start physical therapy.
+Wear the collar until proper healing occurs and cleared from the doctor.
+Once cleared, the patient will probably have poor neck motion and strength due to being in the collar.